tahczeban/MechaCar_Statistical_Analysis/README.md

 H0
 Ha
-tests to address hypothesis: t-test data required to run the statistical test
+tests to address hypothesis: t-test data required to run the statistical test random sample with MechaCar and other vehicleas. p-value 0.05, 95% CI level